processing/art-plus-code/_curriculum/01-Intro.md

 ---
 # This is the frontmatter
-title: "Digital Drawing Tool: Introduction & Inspiration" # Title and Heading 1
+title: "Capturing Movement with Digital Lines" # Title and Heading 1
-permalink: /1-intro/ # Give your page a permalink
+permalink: /capturingMovement-intro/ # Give your page a permalink
-published: false
+published: true

 gallery: # Below is for including an image gallery
   - url: /assets/images/unit_a_example-1.png